“This was music-making at its best: joyful abandonment without a trace of inhibition…” –Cue Magazine Clarinetist

 Olivier Messiaen: Abîme des oiseaux (Abyss of the Birds)

-the End of Time
+From Quartet for the End of Time

 Steve Reich: New York Counterpoint For Clarinet and Tape